Shea butter: benefits, harm, use

 Shea butter is used:

-- For the care of very dry, sensitive or sore skin.
+- To care for very dry, sensitive or inflamed skin.

-- Ideal as a gentle moisturizer for the delicate skin of a newborn.
+- Ideal as a gentle moisturizer for caring for the delicate skin of a newborn.

-- It well restores aging, thin and aging skin.
+- Well restores fading, thin and aging skin.

 That is, shea butter can be used at any age and with any skin condition.
-And why is it so useful?
+Why is it so useful?

 - a powerful natural antioxidant, which means this product slows down skin aging;